Part of Your World: Music

 Vocally, Benson performs "Part of Your World" using a whispered, "intense" singing voice as opposed to belting, although her performance has also been described as "bigger-than-yourself".
 Spanning exactly one octave from C_{4} to C_{5}, the song's limited vocal range allows Benson to effortlessly transition from her speaking to her singing voice, raising and lowering her volume throughout in a manner that resembles normal speech.
-In addition to singing using "a light, speech-driven ‘mix’", the singer also incorporates "quirky little comments and girly gestures".
-According to Screen Rants Turner Minton, Benson's vocals "[add] a rawness to the song, giving a depth of eagerness to Ariel’s voice that makes for a genuine performance", by delivering a vocal track that is a combination of passion, strength, sincerity, angst, emotion and innocence.
+In addition to singing using "a light, speech-driven ‘mix'", the singer also incorporates "quirky little comments and girly gestures".
+According to Screen Rants Turner Minton, Benson's vocals "[add] a rawness to the song, giving a depth of eagerness to Ariel's voice that makes for a genuine performance", by delivering a vocal track that is a combination of passion, strength, sincerity, angst, emotion and innocence.
 Described as "wistful pleas", Bustle's Emma Lord observed that Benson sings the song using a combination of "tomboyish-ness and yearning".
 Meanwhile, the final line of the song's reprise is sung with "a bit more oomph" than the original, declaring "I don't know when, I don't know how/But I know something's starting right now".
-Musical similarities have been drawn between "Part of Your World" and "Somewhere That's Green" from Ashman and Menken's musical Little Shop of Horrors, specifically the manner in which the lines "part of your world" and "somewhere that’s green" are sung.
+Musical similarities have been drawn between "Part of Your World" and "Somewhere That's Green" from Ashman and Menken's musical Little Shop of Horrors, specifically the manner in which the lines "part of your world" and "somewhere that's green" are sung.
 The song has also been compared to Judy Garland's song "Over the Rainbow" due to their shared themes about "wish[ing] for something new and different."
 Kyle Turner, a writer for Vice, observed that both "Part of Your World" and "Over the Rainbow" are gay anthems "that plead for a place where 'the dreams that you dream of [...] really do come true.'
 Meanwhile, Variety observed similarities between the ballad and some selections from the stage musical Les Misérables (1980).

 The Broadway version features the song performed by Sierra Boggess as Ariel.
 This version was performed in the key of G Major, a full step up from the original.
 Boggess' vocals span D_{4} to D_{5}.
 The 2023 live-action film features the song performed by Halle Bailey as Ariel.
-Like the Broadway version, this version was performed in the key of G Major.
+Unlike the Broadway version, this version was performed in the key of F# Major.
 Unlike the original, Bailey makes use of belting, vocal riffs, and opt-ups.
-Bailey's vocals span D_{4} to E♭_{5}.
+Bailey's vocals span Db_{4} to D_{5}.